hapytex/django-antipatterns/antipattern/processing-request-data-manually.md

 ## Importance of validating before storing

 Then we need to validate the data, and this is often harder than it looks: typically databases put constraints on the number of characters a certain column can contain.
-If we don't validate this in the view, than depending on the database we use, it will likely reject to insert data, or truncate it to the maximum amount of characters.
+If we don't validate this in the view, then depending on the database we use, it will likely reject to insert data, or truncate it to the maximum amount of characters.
 Truncating is probably the most problematic, since then the user does not even realize that the data has been submitted in an altered form.
 But even if we let the ORM insert data that is too long, and the database rejects it, it means that the ORM raises an error, and even if the view catches that error, often it is hard to introspect what the error is about, and how to report it to the user.

 ## Multiple errors